-We’re constantly amazed by the applications and services that develop around the Twitter platform.
-Here are a few best practice examples of Twitter accounts that connect to third-party applications so that they can tweet automatically:
+We love developers and are constantly amazed by the applications and services created on the Twitter platform.
+Here are a few examples of automations that enhance the user experience:

 1. @Klmfares replies to structured Tweets with airfares:

 2. @OHClosings alerts followers about school closures:

 2-hour delay: Upper Sandusky EVSD in Wyandot County.— CentralOhio.com (@OHClosings) January 26, 2012

 With that said, generally most automation is detrimental to the user experience and frequently results in blocks and suspensions.